-- How do USDA loans differ from a conventional mortgage?
+- How do USDA loans work?

 How do USDA loans work?

 You can only get a USDA loan if you live in a rural area, as determined by the USDA.
 The USDA considers a particular “town, village, city or place” to be “rural” (and therefore eligible for a USDA loan) if it has a population below 10,000 people.
 These areas are reassessed every five years to see if they’re still eligible.